Trip Date: September 29-30, 2001

 Area: Alpine Lakes Wilderness

-Starting Point: Chiwaukum Creek Trailhead (Chiwaukum Creek Road)
+Starting Point: Chiwaukum Creek Trailhead at end of Chiwaukum Creek Road (Elev.
+1800 feet)

 Way Points: Chiwaukum Creek & Chiwaukum Lake & Ewing Basin & Larch Lake & Cup Lake & Cup Lake Saddle & Deadhorse Pass & Deadhorse Basin & Wildhorse Creek & Whitepine Creek (trail hike & off-trail hike & rock scramble)

-Ending Point: Whitepine Creek Trailhead (White Pine Road)
+Ending Point: Whitepine Creek Trailhead at end of White Pine Road (Elev.
+2800 feet)

-Summit: Big Chiwaukum Peak (ascent & descent via East Ledges—South Ridge)
+Summit: Big Chiwaukum Peak (rock scramble via East Ledges—South Ridge)

 Approximate Stats: 22.5 miles traveled; 7100 feet gained; 6100 feet lost.